jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

 Description: Used to specify a Universal Resource Identifier.
-Set the pattern to accommodate your needs in a CCD.
+Set the pattern facet to accommodate your needs in the PcT.
+The primary use is to provide a mechanism that can be used to link together CCDs.
+The relation element allows for the use of a descriptive term for the link with an optional URI pointing to the source vocabulary.
+In most use cases the modeler will define all three of these using the 'fixed' attribute.
+Other use cases will have the 'relation' and 'relation-uri' elements fixed and the application will provide the 'link'.

 DvStringType
 ------------